-The flood gates of creativity were now opened and about two and a half years ago, Daniel saw a documentary about antique photographic processes.
+The flood gates of creativity were now opened and about four years ago, Daniel saw a documentary about antique photographic processes.
 A couple of weeks later while sitting in a restaurant he began to see the island people differently as a result of seeing the documentary.
 He made the realization that Kauai’s people were as varied as it’s landscape and decided to photograph them in a way very few were doing… through wet plate collodion photography, a difficult and unpredictable hand crafted process developed in 1851.
 He decided to call this body of work, “Kama’aina Art” (people of the land).
-Being influenced by wet plate photographers such as Alex Timmermans, Andreas Rehs, and Julia Margaret Cameron, Daniel has seen great interest in his work through social media and has a growing and supportive following early on.
+Being influenced by wet plate photographers such as Alex Timmermans, Andreas Rehs, and Julia Margaret Cameron.
+The last year and a half Daniel has pursued digital fine art portraiture in mostly color and now makes his services available through commissions.
+Daniel has seen great interest in his work through social media and has a growing and supportive following early on.
 Daniel's influences are just as diverse ranging from pictorialism to street art.

 Working with a high end digital camera in the forest or ocean side and then going into the home of a family with an antique process and original lenses from the 1850s has given me great enjoyment and balance.
 It is my wish that the viewer will carry with them a sense of appreciation and malama of our precious islands and its people in a new, yet old way.
 I approach every new work with the desire to engage each viewer with a narrative which lies just below the surface of the image.
 It is a personal call to a simpler time of beauty and innocence.